 I am Assistant Professor at the University of Florida, with a joint appointment in the Department of Sociology and Criminology & Law and the Center for Latin American Studies.
-My research and teaching focus on inequality, policing, violence, and politics in Latin America.
+My research and teaching focus on policing, violence, and politics in Latin America.
 I am also passionate about qualitative inquiry and ethnography, and served as Managing Editor of Qualitative Sociology between 2010 and 2019.
 Click here for my CV.

+My research has been published in Sociological Forum; The Sociological Quarterly; Journal of Latin American Studies; Crime, Law, and Social Change; REVISTA M. Estudos sobre a Morte, os Mortos e o Morrer, and Violence: An International Journal, and funded by organizations such as CAF, EGAP, and EDI.
 I am an active contributor to popular conversations on policing, politics, and security reform in Latin America, publishing in venues such as NACLA, The Conversation, Insight Crime, the Christian Science Monitor, and Foreign Policy in Focus.
 I am also a frequent contributor to the Washington Office on Latin America's blog Venezuelan Politics and Human Rights.